What you will learn in this article:

 - Banish electrical devices: That means no clock radios, TVs, computers or their standby lights in your room 2 to 4 hours before and while you sleep.
 They can truly interfere with melatonin production in these vital night hours.

-- Get light blocking glasses: If you have no choice and have to be exposed to light in the evening hours, get the True Dark glasses for the night and the Day Walker for the day.
+- Get light blocking glasses: If you have no choice and have to be exposed to light in the evening hours, get the Blue Blocker glasses.
 People sensitive to lights experience the profound difference with these glasses.
 You won’t know until you try them, or make it a point to avoid all artificial light one evening and see how it helps your sleep.

 - Computer app: Install an app called f.lux.
 This reduces the blue wavelength coming from your screen, in favor of warmer more sleep-friendly tones.
 It, however, does not block out the yellow and green lights which some people are sensitive to.